 The Future of Cell Phones

 Obviously, cell phones and cell service have vastly improved since they first hit the scene (it's even more obvious for old fogeys like me).
-The types of coverage that providers offer, like 3G and 4G, are always changing as well.
+The types of coverage that providers offer are always changing as well.
+5G coverage has recently arrived.
 That means that carriers have to keep adjusting the way they send and receive signals from their telecom towers, and phone manufacturers have to keep changing the phones themselves, too.
 So while my nephew's fancy, wildly age-inappropriate birthday gift is the hottest piece of tech on the market right now, it's almost guaranteed to be outdated before the little guy hits puberty—who knows what phones will look like then!

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.